-For more than 150 years, the Initial Training Department at Haute École de Joaillerie has been working to secure the future of the jewellery sector’s professions by passing on traditional know-how alongside the latest technologies.
+For more than 150 years, the Initial Training Department of the Haute École de Joaillerie has been working to secure the future of the jewellery sector’s professions by passing on traditional know-how alongside the newest technologies.

 The Trade’s School

 Located at 58 rue du Louvre, in the city mansion housing Union Française de la Bijouterie, the directors of Haute École de Joaillerie are elected representatives of the Union.
 The school therefore has the support and expertise of its trade’s professionals.
 The premises offer pupils all the workshops and equipment needed to thoroughly learn the gem and jewellery trades, from age-old tradition to the most modern design technologies.

 Haute École de Joaillerie prepares students for the national diplomas in the branch and fulfils all the requirements of the French National Education System.
 As a private training centre, it charges students for tuition.

 Students entering the Initial Training Department of Haute École de Joaillerie must be between ages 16 and 21.